DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 technologies (telephone, microphone, phonograph) were still in their infancy, when cinema was no more than a fantasy.
-But this is not the case for Walter Benjamin's *The Work of Art in the Age of Mechanical Reproduction,* published during the aforementioned period.
+But this is not the case for Walter Benjamin's *The Work of Art in the Age of Mechanical Reproduction*, published during the aforementioned period.
 He dedicates a long passage to the theater, largely repeating the criticisms and fears expressed by the playwright and director Luigi Pirandello regarding cinema in his novel *Si gira*.[^29] Choosing a camera operator